buntec/ff4s/docs/examples/websocket.md

-# WebSocket
+# WebSockets

+Managing the life cycle of a WebSocket connection can be tricky.
+In ff4s we benefit from abstractions in Cats Effect and fs2 to achieve this with ease and safety.

-In this example we are going to the demonstrate the use of WebSocket connections in ff4s apps.
+In this example we are connecting to a simple WS server that echos back any message we send to it.
+We only show the common case where the lifetime of the connection coincides with the lifetime of the app.

-We are going to use the following state and action encoding:
+The state and action encodings are straightforward:

 ```scala mdoc:js:shared
 final case class State(